Instagram is even worse than we thought for kids. What do we do about it?

 It is developmentally appropriate for kids to engage in social comparison, but constant negative comparisons can be detrimental to a young person’s burgeoning self-esteem and social-emotional health.
 “When the gap between who you are and who you want to be is big, that’s when the mental distress could really kick in,” says Robb.

-It’s why Vanessa Bennett, a mother of four children in Bedford, New York, kept her daughter off Instagram until she was 13, despite the fact that many of classmates were already using it.
+It’s why Vanessa Bennett, a mother of four children in Bedford, N.Y., kept her daughter off Instagram until she was 13, even though many of classmates were already using it.
 Bennett is the founder of the New York-based sports and wellness program Dynamo Girl, which also runs puberty workshops that discuss healthy ways to use social media.
-When her daughter signed up for Instagram at age 13, says Bennett, “we talked in depth about the pitfalls of the app and her older brothers talked to her about what they saw as problems on their feeds and what to avoid.”
+When her daughter signed up for Instagram, says Bennett, “we talked in depth about the pitfalls of the app, and her older brothers talked to her about what they saw as problems on their feeds and what to avoid.”

 A month into using it, her daughter opened up about feeling uncomfortable about some images and content on her Instagram feed.
 “She said it was making her feel bad about herself and how she looked, so we spent a lot of time talking about the research and how even adults who use Instagram feel this way, and I offered her some strategies, like how to notice what images or posts trigger these negative feelings.”
 Bennett says these conversations are just as important as what happens at the school lunch table.